Marx's Poverty of Philosophy

-Marx says of Hegel that, “The only labour which Hegel knows and recognises is abstractly mental labour.” and “he sees only the positive, not the negative side of labour.”
+Marx says of Hegel, “The only labour which Hegel knows and recognises is abstractly mental labour,” and that, “he sees only the positive, not the negative side of labour.”

 “Therefore, that which constitutes the essence of philosophy – the alienation of man who knows himself, or alienated science thinking itself - Hegel grasps as its essence; and in contradistinction to previous philosophy he is therefore able to combine its separate aspects, and to present his philosophy as the philosophy.
 What the other philosophers did – that they grasped separate phases of nature and of abstract self-consciousness, namely, of human life as phases of self-consciousness – is known to Hegel as the doings of philosophy.
 Hence his science is absolute.”

 “In Hegel, therefore, the negation of the negation is not the confirmation of the true essence, effected precisely through negation of the pseudo-essence.
 With him the negation of the negation is the confirmation of the pseudo-essence, or of the self-estranged essence in its denial; or it is the denial of this pseudo-essence as an objective being dwelling outside man and independent of him, and its transformation into the subject.”

 In contrast to Hegel, Feurbach later develops explicitly that “philosophy is nothing else but religion rendered into thought.”

 He addresses this by further advancing a program of, “The establishment of true materialism and of real science.”